finalverse/libra2-core/libra2-move/move-examples/bonding_curve_launchpad/README.md

 #### Graduating from `liquidity_pairs` to a public FA DEX
 1. After each swap from APT to FA, when the APT reserves are increasing, a threshold is checked for whether the liquidity pair can **graduate** or not.
 The threshold is a pre-defined minimum amount of APT that must exist in the reserves.
 Once this threshold is met during a swap, **graduation** begins.
    1. The associated liquidity pair on the `liquidity_pairs` module is disabled by toggling `is_enabled`, preventing any more swaps against the pair.
 Additionally, the liquidity pair's `is_frozen` is disabled to allow owners to transfer freely.
    2. The reserves from the liquidity pair, both APT and FA, are moved to an external, public third-party DEX as a new liquidity pair.
-In this case, the `aptos-move` FA DEX example, called swap.
+In this case, the `libra2-move` FA DEX example, called swap.
    3. To prevent any wrongdoing from the `bonding_curve_launchpad` owner, any liquidity tokens received during the creation of the new liquidity pair on the third-party DEX will be sent to a dead address.
 Otherwise, the tokens could be used to drain the liquidity pair, at any time.